Partnership with Sacramento County Coalition for Youth and #FutureForward

-Youth in six Sacramento county schools lead an alcohol campaign on their campus.
+Youth in six Sacramento County schools lead alcohol prevention campaigns on their campus.
 These schools use their voice to create a campaign that changes the social norms on their campus.
-Schools that participate in Alcohol Prevention Campaigns include:
+Schools that participate in alcohol prevention campaigns include:

 - Burbank High School

 - Hiram Johnson Law Academy

 Over the years our students have created a variety of campaigns and have taken the opportunity to change the perception of drinking on their campus.
 Did you know that…

 - Lower income neighborhoods have 40% more alcohol outlets than higher income zip codes?
 Our students said that despite the differences between neighborhoods that they wouldn’t allow their zip code to dictate their future.

 - 72% of students thought that someone would make fun of someone who refused to drink at a party.
 Reality shows that 96% of students would not make fun of someone who refused a drink.
 Rather than drinking our students stand for something more like art, dance, ESL, music and sports.